mbrlabs/Mundus/README.md

 - Loading of g3db files
 - Loading of obj/fbx/dae files (note, that the [fbx-conv](https://github.com/libgdx/fbx-conv) binary must be set in the settings)
 - Placement of models in the world
+- A component based scene graph (not fully implemented yet)
-- Basic export of the project into a json format + assets
+- Basic export of the project into a json format + assets (currently broken due to new scene graph architecture)

 ## Runtime
 Currently there is no runtime.